OlavHN/comoyo.github.com/_posts/2012-08-01-backbone-on-websockets.md

 That should cover integrating Backbone with an arbitrary web socket protocol.

 Note that this approach is especially well suited to our particular use case, and there are probably both easier and better ways to integrate with other protocols.
-However, our approach should be generic enough to be fitted to any sensible protocol.
+However, our approach should be generic enough to be fitted to any sensible situation.

 # Issues